joshbaileydev513/joshbaileydev513/README.md

 * I'm based in Charlotte, NC but open to relocation for the right opportunity! 🌍
 * I’m currently learning 🌱
-  - Angular
+  - Angular/Typescript
-  - Typescript
+  - Python
   - GraphQL
-  - Python
-  - AWS
+  - Creation of Discord Bots 🤖

 * You can contact me at [jbailey2124@gmail.com](mailto:jbailey2124@gmail.com) ✉️